Questions and Answers on African Swine Fever (ASF)

 Is African swine fever dangerous to humans?

-The ASF virus only infects pigs (domestic pigs and wild boar).
-ASF is not transmissible to humans – neither through consumption of pigmeat nor direct contact with the animal.
-However, humans play a crucial role as far as the spreading of the disease is concerned, e.g. by improperly disposing of food containing the ASF virus or by wearing shoes or using vehicles which carry the ASF virus.
+However, humans play a crucial role in spreading the animal disease, for instance by improperly disposing of food containing the ASF virus or by wearing shoes or using vehicles which carry the ASF virus.

 How did African swine fever come to Europe?

-In 2007, the ASF virus spread from Africa to Georgia; probably through the Black Sea port in Poti.
+In 2007, the ASF virus spread from Africa to Georgia; probably through the Black Sea port of Poti.
 From there, it has since then spread across several Transcaucasian countries and reached Russia, Belarus and Ukraine.
-In the beginning of 2014, the animal disease reached the European Union and has since then spread further over large distances.

 Why is it difficult to prevent that ASF spreads further across national borders?

 Although it cannot be ruled out that infected wild boar may cross national borders, humans are mainly responsible for the virus spreading over large distances.
-The virus may spread through carelessly discarded contaminated pigmeat products, for example.
+The virus may, for example, spread through carelessly discarded contaminated pigmeat products.

 ASF: what can farmers do to protect their pig stocks from infection?

-Cooperation of pig farmers is vital!
-The primary objective is to avoid that domestic pigs come into direct and indirect contact with wild boars!
-Farmers have to isolate their stocks in such way that neither the animals kept nor the feed and litter used, nor the purchased or the farm’s own manure, nor any of the implements used in the livestock building, such as shoes or boots, come into contact with wild boars.
+Cooperation of pig farmers is vital: The primary objective is to avoid that kept pigs come into direct and indirect contact with wild boars.
+Farmers have to isolate their herds in such way that – in so far as possible – neither the animals kept nor the feed and litter used, nor the purchased or the farm’s own manure, nor any of the implements used in the livestock building, such as shoes or boots, come into contact with wild boars.

 Furthermore, farmers must comply with the general hygiene and biosecurity measures and the provisions laid down in the Ordinance on Hygiene Requirements for Pig Husbandry.

-In the event that animals show the signs of disease which are typical for ASF, a veterinarian has to take appropriate samples and send them to the respective competent testing facility of the Länder in order to have them tested for a possible ASF infection.
-There is an early detection system in place, which provides for the examination of the first dead animal each week.
+In the event that animals show signs that are typical of ASF, a veterinarian has to take appropriate samples and send them to the respective competent testing facility of the Länder (federal states) in order to have them tested for a possible ASF infection.
+There is an early detection system in place, which provides for the examination of every first dead animal each week.

-Additionally, farm veterinarians and farmers are required to send in samples (particularly blood samples) to obtain diagnostic clarification on e.g. general fever infections, abortions, or an increased number of dead animals in pig holdings.
+Additionally, farm veterinarians and farmers are required to send in samples (particularly blood samples) to obtain diagnostic clarification on, for instance, general fever infections, abortions, or an increased number of dead animals in pig holdings.

 Arable farmers should support the hunt for wild boars, for example by establishing shooting lanes across the fields.